q53300183/PUBGInvSharer/README.md

 # PUBGInvSharer
-A C#, squad based, inventory sharing application for PlayerUnknown's BattleGrounds.
+A squad based, inventory sharing application for PlayerUnknown's BattleGrounds.